stacksgov/stacks-co/README.md

 Contribution guidelines and more coming.
 Latest update: https://stacks.org/stacks-co

-Please create an issue to suggest an edit of change.
+Please create an issue to suggest an edit or change.